automas-dev/singe/nodes.md

 ### Future

-Geometry or Mesh could hold the buffer in memory for reference or modification.
+☑️ Mesh could hold the buffer in memory for reference or modification.

-# Local Geometry
+# ☑️ Local Mesh

-Goal: store geometry / mesh locally for modification.
+Goal: store mesh locally for modification.

 Idea

-- Geometry has optional pointer to a Source mesh that can be modified and used to update the vba
+- Mesh has source mesh that can be modified and used to update the vba

+## Looking at Godot

+- Mesh contains Material and Vertices
+  - Could switch Mesh and Geometry back
+  - Keep VertexArrayBuffer